gumaerc-testorg/14.44-spring-2007/content/pages/syllabus.md

 9
 {{< tdclose >}}
 {{< tdopen >}}
-Internalizing Environmental Externalities with a Focus on CO2 Emissions Cap and Trade Mechanisms
+Internalizing Environmental Externalities with a Focus on CO{{< sub "2" >}} Emissions Cap and Trade Mechanisms
 {{< tdclose >}}

 {{< trclose >}}